Damphu drum: Types

 The damphu generally used during performances and celebrations and is like a bodhrán, a single-sided circular frame drum decorated with symbols or left plain.
 It can have a small stick 4 to 6 inches long attached to the instrument body or played just with the hands.
-This stick is made of a thin piece of bamboo.
-The skin is tightened and held in place by 32 bamboo pegs.
+This stick is made of a thin piece of koirala kath.
+The skin is tightened and held in place by 32 koirala kath pegs.
 These 32 pegs represent the Buddha and Bodhisattvas or Buddha's 32 physical symbols (lakshanas).
 Sometimes it has a mobile metal or wooden bird attached representing the mythical eponymous bird.

 The Damphu is not to be confused with a similar drum, the dhyāngro having jingles, which is used exclusively in ritual by Nepali shamans.
 The Dhyāngro is a double-sided disk-shaped drum topped with leather having a long wooden handle.
 Dhyāngro in is used for religious and ritual work only.